jallerangel/mydriverlog-api/README.md

 ### The Solution
 A **Hybrid Ingestion Architecture**:
 -   **Automated:** Ingests events from a native Android Listener (No manual typing).
--   **Strategic:** Groups income into "Ride Sessions" to measure real hourly performance.
+-   **Strategic:** Groups income into "Work Shifts" to measure real hourly performance.
 -   **Goal-Oriented:** Automatically allocates funds to priority debts.

 ---